List of Kentucky Wildcats men's basketball seasons: Notes

 Due to several Kentucky players found to be involved in a point-shaving scandal, the NCAA banned the school from the 1953 NCAA tournament and asked its member institutions to boycott playing the Wildcats.
-Thus, Kentucky's 1952—53 season was cancelled.
+Thus, Kentucky's 1952–53 season was cancelled.

 After defeating LSU in a one-game playoff to win the 1954 SEC championship, three Kentucky players were ruled ineligible for the postseason because they had graduated in 1953 (when UK was banned from competing).
 As a result, Kentucky declined an invitation to the NCAA Tournament in protest.

-Two victories (and one loss) from the NCAA Tournament were vacated in the 1987-88 season as part of NCAA sanctions.
-Kentucky was also stripped of 1987-88's SEC regular season and SEC Tournament championships.
+Two victories (and one loss) from the NCAA tournament were vacated in the 1987–88 season as part of NCAA sanctions.
+Kentucky was also stripped of SEC regular season and SEC tournament championships.

-Kentucky was banned from the 1989-90 and 1990-91 NCAA and SEC Tournaments due to sanctions from the Eddie Sutton era.
+Kentucky was banned from the 1989–90 and 1990–91 NCAA and SEC tournaments due to sanctions from the Eddie Sutton era.

-Kentucky finished first in the SEC standings in 1990-91 season.
+Kentucky finished first in the SEC standings in 1990–91 season.
 However, due to probation and their tournament ban, they were ineligible for the regular-season championship.
 (The title was awarded to LSU and Mississippi State instead.)